Teirdalin/Cats-Blender-Plugin-Teirdalin-Unofficial/README.md

 Anyways, version 5.1.2 is updated.
 Go have fun.

 If you wanna toss money at me, there's a support button in the app.
 For any real issues, please refer to the "Need Help?" button under Credits.

+V2 Update:
+Created a Rigify to Mixamo conversion script.
+Protects extra bones and bindings.
+Would appreciate some testing done on this.